Chiddingly

 Chiddingly (/ˈtʃɪdɪŋlaɪ/ CHID-in-lye) is an English village and civil parish in the Wealden District of the administrative county of East Sussex, within historic Sussex, some five miles (8 km) northwest of Hailsham.

-The parish is rural in character: it includes the village of Chiddingly and a collection of hamlets: the largest of these being Muddles Green and Thunder's Hill; others being Gun Hill, Whitesmith, Holmes Hill, Golden Cross, Broomham and Upper Dicker.
+The parish is rural in character: it includes the village of Chiddingly and a collection of hamlets: the largest of these being Muddles Green and Thunder's Hill; others being Gun Hill, Whitesmith, Holmes Hill, Golden Cross, Broomham and the westernmost extremity of Upper Dicker.
 It covers 7 sqmi of countryside.
 Of the more than 340 dwellings in the parish, over fifty have the word "Farm" in their postal address.

 Geography

 The parish is in the Low Weald.
-Like Rome, it is founded upon seven hills: Thunders Hill; Gun Hill; Pick Hill; Stone Hill; Scrapers Hill; Burgh Hill, and Holmes Hill, which is on the A22 road in the south of the parish.
-Tributaries of the River Cuckmere flow both north and south of the village.
+In common with Rome and Sheffield, it is situated over seven hills: Thunders Hill; Gun Hill; Pick Hill; Stone Hill; Scrapers Hill; Burgh Hill, and Holmes Hill, which is on the A22 road in the south of the parish.
+Tributaries of the River Cuckmere flow both north and south of the village, notably the Bull River which joins the Cuckmere at Horselunges, adjacent to Hellingly.

+The parish is situated in the Hundred of Shiplake, and within Pevensey Rape.